-13.3.
-Regardless of whether a noncompliance is discovered during a regularly scheduled PMSA or at another time, the PA must include the details of the noncompliance in the Audit Report and Business System Analysis Summary.
+- 13.5.
+Regardless of whether a noncompliance is discovered during a regularly scheduled PMSA or at another time, the PA must include the details of the noncompliance in the Audit Report and BSAS.
 PAs will draft a Level III CAR for the ACO to accompany the reports if the ACO indicates that there are any deficiencies likely to be considered significant.
 See DCMA-MAN 2303-01, which is referenced above, for DCMA procedures to follow when issuing CARs.
-If the findings were discovered outside of a PMSA, and the contractor was not scheduled to have a PMSA that year, the PA will generate a new tab for the current fiscal year to document any newly-identified noncompliances.

-13.3.1.
-PAs may issue a level I CAR only for deficiencies that are not potentially significant and that the contractor corrected immediately, or that were fully corrected during the PMSA.
-A PMSA may not be held open solely to allow the contractor additional time to correct such a deficiency.
-If any additional corrective actions remain for the contractor to complete when the PA performs the exit conference, the CAR issued to the contractor must be a level II or higher.
-The PA must verify that any contractor corrective actions that are performed during the PMSA are sufficient to correct the immediate deficiency, as well as prevent recurrence (e.g., the contractor performed a physical inventory, and had the documentation to support the inventory; however the contractor failed to provide the inventory report to the PA.
+The PA will issue a CAR using PDREP upon concurrence from the ACO that the deficiencies are not considered significant, and indicate the CAR# in the CPAM PMSA tab.
+If the findings were discovered outside of a PMSA, and the contractor was not scheduled to have a PMSA that year, the PA will generate a new tab for the current fiscal year to document any newly identified noncompliances. - 13.5.1.
+PAs will issue Level II CARs only after the ACO has made a final Property Business System determination that there are no potentially significant deficiencies.
+If both potentially significant deficiencies and non-significant deficiencies are identified during the property business system review, the PA will issue a Level II CAR for the non-significant deficiencies after the ACO issues an initial determination letter.
+PAs may coordinate informally with the ACO to receive concurrence regarding potential significance for findings. - 13.5.2.
+The PA will issue a level I CAR that does not require a contractor response only for deficiencies that are not potentially significant and that the contractor fully corrected during the PMSA.
+The PA will issue and close the CAR immediately upon receipt of the determination letter.
+If any additional corrective actions remain for the contractor to complete when the PA performs the exit conference, the CAR issued to the contractor must require a contractor response. - 13.5.3.
+The PA must verify that any contractor corrective actions that are performed during the PMSA are sufficient to correct the immediate deficiency, as well as prevent recurrence (e.g., the contractor performed a physical inventory, and had the documentation to support the inventory; however, the contractor failed to provide the inventory report to the PA.
 As a corrective action, the contractor provided the report of physical inventory results, and initiated an automated reminder to do so in the future).
 For a deficiency identified based on a statistically significant number of defects identified during statistical testing (i.e., the number of defects exceeded the threshold to reject the lot based on population size), the corrective action must apply to the population as a whole and may not be limited to the defective samples only.
 Generally, a contractor will not be able to correct a statistically significant deficiency during the PMSA, unless the contractor has a very small quantity of Government property.
-In all cases, the corrective actions must be sufficient to not only correct the current defects, but to also to prevent recurrence of the noncompliance.